-- A. Bargaining unit members shall earn sick leave with pay at a rate of .05 hours per hour worked accrued in an unlimited amount.
-Qualified employees shall be eligible for use of earned sick leave after ninety (90) days of employment with the Employer. - B. Employees are eligible to use sick leave for the following reasons:
+A. Full-time Bbargaining unit members shall earn sick leave with pay at a rate of .05 hours per hour worked-paid and accrued in an unlimited amount.
+Qualified employees shall be eligible for use of earned sick leave after ninety (90) days of employment with the Employer.
+Employees are eligible to use sick leave for the following reasons:

-(2)(1) Personal illness or physical disability.

-- (3)(2) Illness or physical disability in the employee's immediate family or household requiring the employee to remain at home. - (4)(3)Medical appointments and office visits.
+- (1) Personal illness or physical disability. - (2) Illness or physical disability in the employee's immediate family or household requiring the employee to remain at home. - (3) Medical appointments and office visits.

-- C. Employees unable to report to work due to illness shall report the reason for the absence to their supervisor one (1) hour prior to the scheduled beginning of their shift.
+Employees unable to report to work due to illness shall report the reason for the absence to their supervisor at leastone (1) hour ninety (90) minutes prior to the scheduled beginning of their shift.
 Sick leave with pay may not be allowed if such report has not been made.
-The supervisor may require sick leave beyond three (3) days to be supported by a physician's statement attesting to the illness. - D. The Employer and the Union agree that no employee should receive full wages in paid sick leave while also receiving time loss payments on an insured disability or Workers' Compensation claim.
-The parties therefore agree as follows: - E. Where the dual payment would result from the employee filing a claim for time loss payments for an injury or disease the employee shall receive only the paid sick leave, if any, for the same condition necessary to bring the employee to full pay for the pay period.
+The supervisor may require sick leave beyond three (3) days or more to be supported by a physician's statement attesting to the illness.

+- B. The Employer and the Union agree that no employee should receive full wages in paid sick leave while also receiving time loss payments on an insured disability or Workers' Compensation claim.
+The parties therefore agree as follows: - B. Where the dual payment would result from the employee filing a claim for time loss payments for an injury or disease the employee shall receive only the paid sick leave, if any, for the same condition necessary to bring the employee to full pay for the pay period.
 The Employer may recoup any overpayment of sick leave paid, either by deductions from gross wages per pay period in an amount not exceeding twenty (20) percent gross wages until the total overpayment is recouped, or the Employer and the employee may, by mutual agreement, provide for some other means for repayment.
-Upon repayment of the total amount of the excess, the employee's sick leave account shall be credited with that portion of the sick leave repaid. - F. Sick leave shall not continue to accrue during periods of disability or leave unpaid by the Employer. - G. Full-time employees who use twenty-four (24) hours or less of sick leave within one fiscal year period shall accrue eight (8) additional hours of vacation leave in exchange of eight (8) hours of sick leave at the end of the fiscal year.
+Upon repayment of the total amount of the excess, the employee's sick leave account shall be credited with that portion of the sick leave repaid.
+The Employer and the Union agree that no employee should receive full wages in paid sick leave while also receiving time loss payments on an insured disability or Workers' Compensation claim.
+The parties therefore agree as follows: